trilinos/Trilinos/packages/teko/doc/guide/06-examples.md

 `example-test.cpp` shows how to assemble four Tpetra sub-blocks, wrap them with `Thyra::tpetraLinearOp`, combine with `Teko::block2x2`, and apply the resulting preconditioner.
-See [Advanced Topics](07-advanced.md) for how to register such a factory so it can be selected by a `"Type"` string.
+See [Advanced Topics](07-advanced.md) for how to register such a factory so it can be selected by a `"Type"` string, and for the state/rebuild pattern that extends this example to cache inverse and explicit operators across nonlinear or time-step updates.

 **Full source** (the custom factory):
 \include ExamplePreconditionerFactory.cpp